tubsn/gpt-buddy/README.md

 2. Add your Database credentials and the OpenAI-API Key (https://platform.openai.com) to you .env File
 3. Optionally, in the .env file you can setup an SMTP-E-Mail Server (used for Password recovery) or define IP-Ranges that do not require Logins e.g. for Intranet Usage
 4. Import the Prompt Database (supplied after Licensing) into your Database (e.g. with PHP My Admin)
+5. run "composer install"

 ## Configuration
 In the config.php File you can setup Categories which you can use to seperate your Prompts into groups e.G. Editorial, Support, Sales.
 Prompt-Categories can be accessed like this: www.aibuddy.com/categoryname
 You should setup your navigation (app/tamples/navigation/main-nav.tpl) according to your Prompt-Categories

+## Customization
+You can change CSS in you custom.css File (public/styles/css/custom.css)
+Uncomment the :root Variables and change the colors to your liking e.g. blue --primary: #4585c4;